Bridges of Love's Flood Relief Efforts Update

 Just another month until school will be back in session.
 We still have lovely clothing and shoes available from "Just Kidding."
 If you know of children in need of good new duds, please give Bridges of Love a call.
 403.263.5683 or email: email@example.com Also, there is a previous post for free back-packs and haircuts for children heading back to school.
 Please check out their Community Up-date post from Highland Mennonite Brethren Church in NW Calgary.

 Again, much appreciation to the donors, volunteers who have delivered appliances and those who have taken a family under their 'umbrella' to assist through an often frustrating and discouraging time.
 You will make a difference as we have seen first hand, what a helping hand can make, as you come alongside a hurting family.
 Thank you ALL!

 News by topic

 Other recent news

-We are in the process of locating a new office for Bridges of Love.
-Our…
+We have our new home office for Bridges of Love.

 Alberta Recovers web site is active and ready to accept donations and volunteers.
 Tax receiptable…

 CERT CANada Summit 4 - April 11 and June 12/13